vvh47892whyne/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ### Installing Boot Camp Software

+To get started, download [7-Zip Extraction Software](https://7-zip.org/) and install it. as it is a prerequisite for the next program we will use.

-To get started, download the Brigadier utility from the following link:
+Next download the Brigadier utility from the following link:

 * [Download Brigadier](https://github.com/timsutton/brigadier/releases/download/0.2.4/brigadier.exe)